vippsas/vipps-partner/README.md

    to process, and often require  manual follow-up on email for clarifications.
 3. New products, such as
    [Vipps Checkout](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/vipps-checkout/),
    can not be ordered using the Signup API.
+   The old signup forms will not be updated to support new products.
-4. The signup on portal.vipps.no already contains a _lot_ of improvements over the signup used by the Signup AP, and is being continuously improved - practically every day.
+4. The signup on portal.vipps.no already contains a _lot_ of improvements over the signup used by the Signup API, and is being continuously improved - practically every day.
 The Signup API gets none of these improvements.
-5. The callbacks to the partner (with API keys and MSN) often fail, and Vipps has an unacceptable amount of manual work to handle this by manually sending API keys with encrypted Excel files with passwords on SMS, etc.
+5. The callbacks to the partner (with API keys and MSN) often fail because of problems on the partner's side, and Vipps has an unacceptable amount of manual work to handle this by manually sending API keys with encrypted Excel files with passwords on SMS, etc.
-6. Merchants that already have another Vipps product get a difficult user experience, where they have to provide the same information they have already provided, and sign again with BankID.
+6. Merchants that already have another Vipps product get a difficult user experience, where they have to provide the same information they have already provided (company details, etc), and sign again with BankID.
-7. Vipps is making significant changes to the underlying data model for how merchants are represented, and we can not continue do maintain both the Signup API and the signup on portal.vipps.no.
+7. Vipps is making significant changes to the underlying data model for how merchants are represented, and we can not continue to maintain both the old Signup API and the current signup on portal.vipps.no.

 And, of course: We are working on a new and better solution: The [Vipps Partner API PoC](#vipps-partner-api-poc).